Behaviour and Inclusion

 The team also supports head teachers, schools, parents and other agencies working with pupils who are at risk of permanent exclusion.
 They offer guidance and best practice solutions regarding behaviour management, developing efficient management systems, encouraging good practice through partnership working and reducing the incidences of poor behaviour and exclusions.

-The multi-agency, Redbridge Inclusion Panel, chaired by the head of Behaviour and Inclusion, monitors and oversees the placement, progress and reintegration into mainstream, of all pupils placed in EOTAS provision including those with health needs.
+The multi-agency Redbridge Inclusion Panel, monitors and oversees the placement, progress and reintegration into mainstream, of all pupils placed in EOTAS provision including those with health needs.

 In conjunction with school professionals, the Behaviour and Inclusion team monitors the quality of alternative provision available to pupils within EOTAS to ensure the best outcomes for children and young people of Redbridge.